-1) Press the MENU key once to activate the menu items tab.
-Press the MENU

-- 2) Use the UP and DOWN arrow keys multiple times using the left button wheel to scroll through the sub menu items until AUTO FIND is highlighted. - 3) Place the transducer on the test material and obtain a reading.
+- 1) Press the MENU key once to activate the menu items tab.
+Press the MENU key multiple times to tab right, and the ESC key multiple times to tab left, until the UTIL menu is highlighted and displaying the submenu items. - 2) Use the UP and DOWN arrow keys to scroll through the sub menu items until AUTO FIND is highlighted. - 3) Place the transducer on the test material and obtain a reading.